dankawka/konewka/README.md

 * Importing .ovpn configuration files
 * Removing imported configurations
 * Starting tunnels (sessions)
+  * Only web auth is supported, auth with credentials yet to come
 * Connecting and disconnecting sessions
+* Notifications (connected, disconnected)

 # Contributions
 Contributions to Konewka are highly encouraged and welcomed!
 Whether you spot a bug, have an enhancement in mind, or want to contribute code, feel free to open an issue or submit a pull request.